thejensen/javascript_github-search/README.md

 _Note: if you a new dependency to your gulpfile.js, execute ctrl+c in terminal to exit the serve task, then run gulp jsBuild.
 You can then gulp serve again._

 _For more information about these tasks, see the file, installation-instructions-expanded.txt in this repository._

+## About GitHub API Keys or Personal Access Tokens

+_Use the GitHub API to retrieve this information.
+This API allows 5,000 requests per hour with an API key, but only 60 requests per hour without one.
+Everyone is therefore required to use their own unique key.
+GitHub refers to these keys as "Personal Access Tokens"._

+**Creating Personal Access Tokens**

+Visit the Settings area of your GitHub account, select Personal Access Tokens from the sidebar, and hit Generate New Token.
+GitHub will offer a list of options.
+Do not select any.
+These grant read/write permissions and access to personal data.
+Finally, select Generate Token.

 ## User Stories